Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: The median size of a primitive subset

+Using the lower bound for $\alpha$ gives $\nu(n) \geq 0.168153n$ for sufficiently large $n$.
 To get an upper bound, we must use in addition the lower bound obtained for the constant $\eta$.
 Every primitive set is contained in a maximal primitive set (but not necessarily a maximum one).
 We count those primitive sets obtained by starting with a maximal primitive set $S$ and removing some subset $T$ from it.
 Since half of the primitive subsets up to $n$ have size at least $\nu(n)$, and every maximal primitive set has size at most $\frac{n}{2}$, it must be possible to construct at least half of the primitive subsets up to $n$ by starting with a maximal primitive set and removing at most $\frac{n}{2}-\nu(n)$ terms from it.
-Thus the median size of a primitive subset must be sufficiently less than $\frac{n}{2}$ to produce $\frac{n}{2}Q(n)$ sets in this way.
+Thus the median size of a primitive subset must be sufficiently less than $\frac{n}{2}$ to produce $\frac{1}{2}Q(n)$ sets in this way.
 In particular we have the inequality Using Lemma \ref{lem:sumbin} and Theorems \ref{thm:alpha} and \ref{thm:eta}, and taking logs, gives